DavidQL/ember-blog-client/Readme.md

 # Objective

-Fill in the missing pieces in routes/post.js and routes/posts.js to make the views render correctly.
+Fill in the missing pieces in the route files.

+Files to fix:
+	* routes/post.js
+	* routes/posts.js